Herr Meets Hare: Plot

 Later, when the jig is up, Bugs rides in on a white horse, dressed as Brünhilde—from Wagnerian opera, to the tune of the "Pilgrims' Chorus" from Tannhäuser.
 Entranced, Göring responds by dressing up as Siegfried.
-The two dance and the music changes to Wiener Blut, before Bugs once again makes a fool of Göring and escapes (anticipating What's Opera, Doc? co-starring Elmer Fudd).
+The two dance and the music changes to Wiener Blut, before Bugs once again makes a fool of Göring and escapes.

 Eventually, Göring gets a hawk to capture Bugs.
 Bugs, standing next to Göring asks, "Do you think he'll catch me, doc?" to which Göring replies, "Do I think he'll catch you?
 Why, he'll have you back here before you can say Schicklgruber."
 (Schicklgruber was the original surname of Hitler's father Alois.)
 Bugs runs off and jumps into his rabbit hole, but as he falls down the hole, the hawk, which imitates Jimmy Durante, catches Bugs in a bag, capturing him.
 Göring brings the bag to Hitler, who plays solitaire in front of a map depicting the decline of Fortress Europe.
 Göring identifies the captive in the bag as "Bugsenheimer Bunny" (as opposed to "Weisenheimer", or "wise guy") to Der Fuehrer.
 As Herr Hitler talks of the great rewards he is going to pile upon Göring for this act of heroism, he peeks inside the bag and is shocked ("Ach!!
 Himmel!").
 Göring goes and looks inside the bag as well, to be shocked as well (again, "Ach!!
 Himmel!").
 Out of the bag comes Bugs dressed as Joseph Stalin—complete with an enormous pipe and a large moustache—staring back at them.
 As the cartoon ends, Bugs glances back at the camera and asks, in a Russian accent: "Does your tobacco taste different lately?", citing an ad slogan of that era for the Sir Walter Raleigh pipe tobacco manufactured by the Brown & Williamson Tobacco Company.